-- fixed service equipment, i.e. boilers, pressure vessels etc. are undertaken; - f. ensure that premises safety inspections are undertaken e.g. weekly, bi-termly, and keep records of any faults identified (if appropriate); - g. attend to defect reports and recommendations from the Headteacher, staff and Health and Safety Co-ordinator; - h. ensure that all portable electrical equipment is tested on an annual basis; - i. ensure all accidents within the area of responsibility are recorded in line with the school policy; - j. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place.
+- a. ensure that routine maintenance checks and inspections required by legislation of fixed service equipment, i.e. boilers, pressure vessels etc. are undertaken; - b. ensure that premises safety inspections are undertaken e.g. weekly, bi-termly, and keep records of any faults identified; - c. attend to defect reports and recommendations from the Headteacher, staff, Safety Representative and Health and Safety Leader; - d. ensure that all portable electrical equipment is tested on an annual basis; - e. ensure all accidents within the area of responsibility are recorded in line with the school policy; - f. ensure equipment, including personal protection equipment is maintained in a safe condition and that substances hazardous to health are stored in a safe place.